Track clicked component with Adobe Analytics

 This tutorial is a continuation of Collect page data with Adobe Analytics and assumes that you have:

-Before making rules in Launch it is useful to review the schema for the Button and Teaser and inspect them in the data layer implementation.
+Before creating rules in the tag property, it is useful to review the schema for the Button and Teaser and inspect them in the data layer implementation.

 2. Open the browser’s developer tools and navigate to the Console.
 Run the following command: